mscarey/AuthoritySpoke/docs/guides/template_strings.rst

     'that the weight of marijuana that $defendant possessed was no more than 10 gram'

-Of course, this Comparison :meth:`~authorityspoke.predicates.Comparison.contradicts` the other Comparisons that asserted the weight was much greater.
+Of course, this Comparison :meth:`~nettlesome.predicates.Comparison.contradicts` the other Comparisons that asserted the weight was much greater.